 The shore on either side is lush with palm trees, fields, and crops.
 Beyond them is nothing but sand and bare mountains.

 We are lucky it is so quiet.
-Add to the over three hundred cruise boats the dozens of dahabiyas or smaller tourist boats,
+With over three hundred cruise boats, dozens of dahabiyas or smaller tourist boats,

 and hundreds of feluccas,

-and the river can get pretty crowded.
-These days not so much, so we more or less have the place to ourselves.
+and the river is usually busy and crowded, but with few tourists these days not so much.
+We more or less have the place to ourselves.

 Later in the afternoon we stop at Kom Ombo Temples, in time for sunset.